davekinkead/thesis/paper.coffee.md

 Its this last problem of predetermination that I now wish to explore.

+---

+While no account of democratic legitimacy can provide a suitable account of democratic inclusion, the Boundary Problem only manifests when accounts of inclusion and legitimacy conflict.
+Purely procedural accounts of democratic legitimacy based on the coercion principle for example, do not necessarily fail afoul of it.
+By justifying the legitimacy of democratic authority on the claim that all those subjected to the coercive force of the state ought be entitle to some say in the formulation of its coercive laws, then such an account of legitimacy becomes compatible with any account of inclusion.
+Who the people are is completely irrelevant so long as they are given an appropriate chance to formulate the laws that shape their lives [^note-ppc].

+[^note-ppc]: Mere compatibility between accounts of inclusions and legitimacy is not however, sufficient to justify any account of democratic legitimacy.
+There are numerous objection to this particular conception of democracy, not least of which is the fact that it fails to justify the imposition of coercive force in the first place.

+The Boundary Problem does however, affect _difference making_ accounts of democracy.
+Democratic theory has a rich tradition of justifying the authority of democratic states with reference to their difference making capacities - their epistemic virtue, history of superior policy outcomes, beneficial consequences,or transformative effects upon their constituents.

+Despite the diversity of approaches amongst difference making accounts, one element common to them all is that the legitimacy of a democratic regime is derived from its capacity to produce superior outcomes, however defined, compared to alternative forms of government.

-## Methodology
+## Modelling the Problem

-One important reason that the specifics of the Boundary Problem have received such little attention is the paucity of empiric evidence to examine.
+One reason that the specifics of the Boundary Problem have received such little attention is the paucity of empiric evidence to examine.
 The Boundary Problem is a _what if_ problem; it's counter-factual nature, that if the accidents of history had consigned the boarders of some state elsewhere, then the people of that state would have decided differently, makes contrastive evaluations difficult.

-It is impossible to generate contrastive empiric claims about how different boarders would have led to different outcomes when we lack the ability to fix variables, adjust inputs, and experiment to test our theories.
-Thus the Boundary Problem becomes a _drunkard's search_[^kaplan1964:p11], with solutions sought only where they are easiest to find.
+It is impossible to make contrastive empiric claims about how different boarders would have led to different outcomes when we lack the ability to fix variables, adjust inputs, and experiment to test our theories.
+Finding a solution to the Boundary Problem therefore becomes a _drunkard's search_ [@kaplan1964 p11], with solutions sought only where they are easiest to find.

 Generative approaches by contrast, allow us to investigating the problem in places most likely to deliver results.
 Generative approaches such as computer modelling allow us to make our assumptions explicit and manipulate the variables under examination in any manor we choose.

-I'm not going to address any specific concerns regarding the philosophy of simulations here or what type of knowledge simulations can help us accrue, but I don't seen any concerns with the claim that modelling allows us to formalise our assumptions and demonstrate the coherence or lack there of between them.
+> I'm not going to address any specific concerns regarding the philosophy of simulations here or what type of knowledge simulations can help us accrue, but I don't seen any concerns with the claim that modelling allows us to formalise our assumptions and demonstrate the coherence or lack there of between them.

-## The Model
+Agent based modelling provides a perfect methodology for generating the data necessary to explore the relationship between democratic inclusion and the predetermination problem.
+The aim of the model is to simulate how differing partitions of a determinate political space characterised by agents of various beliefs and their distributions over the space change the outcomes of democratic processes in those partitions.

-What follows is a very simple model of a democratic process in which the Boundary Problem can arise.
-The model comprises three distinct conceptual entities: political agents, groupings of agents into associations or polities, which exist within the problem domain or political space.
+The model comprises three distinct conceptual entities: a `Political Space` representing the problem domain, `Political Agents` who are distributed across the space, and partitions of the space that group agents into associations or `Polities`.
+An agent represents a political actor or citizen.

-### Entities

-An `Agent` represents a political actor-a citizen.
 Agents in this model are a simple folk who can hold a single discrete belief, which is represented formally as:

     class Agent
       constructor: (@belief) ->

-Agents exist within a `Political Space` which represents the problem domain.
-The distribution of Agents across the Political Space and how they are partitioned into polities is what drives the Boundary Problem.

-The Space might be characterised by Agents holding beliefs on a spectrum from highly polarised to unanimous; and how these Agents might be clustered together according to their beliefs, from high clustered `1.0` or with a uniform random distributed `0.0`.
+Agents exist within a Space which represents the problem domain.
+The space is created by issuing it with a some agents and a clustering factor which determines the proximity of agents holding similar beliefs to each other.
+A factor of `1.0` will result in a highly clustered space with all like agents grouped together while `0.0` will result in a uniform random distribution.

     class Space
       constructor: (agents, clustering=0) ->